ismaelmehdid/yc-founder-scraper/README.md

 # YC Founder Scraper

-Scraper extracting founders LinkedIn from the YC Startup Directory.
+Scraper extracting founders' LinkedIn profiles from the YC Startup Directory.
 ![yc-founder-scraper](https://github.com/user-attachments/assets/7b39690e-d261-4f90-b571-cc81d118ee4f)

 ## 🤔 How it works

 - You provide a YC Startup Directory link
-- The script checks all companies pages extracting:
+- The script checks all companies' pages and extracts:
   - Company name
   - Company website
-  - Founders LinkedIn
+  - Founders' LinkedIn
-- Saves all data in CSV file
+- Saves all data in a CSV file

 ## 🛠️ Installation